China Sourcing:

 - PPI, DUPRO, PSI inspections by our QC team

-- Logistics: we handle export, freight, customs, delivery as the NVOCC
+- Logistics: we coordinate export, freight, customs, and delivery through our carrier partners

 End-to-end transparency: client sees every step, every cost, every margin.
 Full visibility into the supply chain in a market that historically has not given foreign buyers any.